Republic of China calendar

-Calendar details
+Details

 The Gregorian calendar was adopted by the nascent Republic of China effective 1 January 1912 for official business, but the general populace continued to use the traditional lunisolar Chinese calendar.
 The status of the Gregorian calendar was unclear between 1916 and 1921 while China was controlled by several competing warlords each supported by foreign colonial powers.
 From about 1921 until 1928 warlords continued to fight over northern China, but the Kuomintang-led Nationalist government controlled southern China and used the Gregorian calendar.
 After the Kuomintang reconstituted the Republic of China on 10 October 1928, the Gregorian calendar was officially adopted, effective 1 January 1929.
 The People's Republic of China has continued to use the Gregorian calendar since 1949.

 Despite the adoption of the Gregorian calendar, the numbering of the years was still an issue.
 The Chinese monarchical tradition was to use the monarch's era name and year of reign.
 One alternative to this approach was to use the reign of the semi-legendary Yellow Emperor in the third millennium BC to number the years.
 In the early 20th century, some Chinese republicans began to advocate such a system of continuously numbered years, so that year markings would be independent of the monarch's era name.
 (This was part of their attempt to de-legitimize the Qing dynasty.)

 When Sun Yat-sen became the provisional president of the Republic of China, he sent telegrams to leaders of all provinces and announced the 13th day of 11th month of the 4609th year of the Yellow Emperor's reign (corresponding to 1 January 1912) to be the first year of the Republic of China.
 The original intention of the Minguo calendar was to follow the monarchical practice of naming the years according to the number of years the monarch had reigned, which was a universally recognizable event in China.
 Following the establishment of the Republic, hence the lack of a monarch, it was then decided to use the year of the establishment of the current regime.
 This reduced the issue of frequent change in the calendar, as no Chinese emperor ruled more than 61 years in Chinese history – the longest being the Kangxi Emperor, who ruled from 1662 to 1722 (Kangxi 61).
 (Qianlong Emperor abdicated in 1795, i.e. Qianlong 60, but the reign name of Qianlong is still used unofficially until his death in 1799 i.e. Qianlong 64.)